talvikurmas/bigbankassignement/README.md

 Test assignement exercise

-Requirements – Java 1.8 and Maven 3.5.0 installed and configured (paths set under variables), compatible browser Google Chrome, used selenium-cuucmber framework
+Requirements – Java 1.8 and Maven 3.5.0 installed and configured (paths set under variables), compatible browser Google Chrome, used Java and Selenium with JUnit and Cucumber framework.

 To start project:
 Copy and extract project to desired location.